yandex/mapsapi-codestyle/js.md

 this.method({a:1, b:2});
 ```
-  * There should no whitespace characters before the closing semicolon:
+  * There should be no whitespace characters before the closing semicolon:

 ```javascript
 var obj = {